LevelCheck.me

 What skills are most in demand for Operations roles right now?

-Based on requirements extracted from live Operations job postings, the most frequently required skills are: problem solving, process improvement, communication, data analysis, team leadership, cross-functional collaboration, stakeholder management, project management.
+Based on requirements extracted from live Operations job postings, the most frequently required skills are: problem solving, process improvement, communication, team leadership, cross-functional collaboration, continuous improvement, data analysis, stakeholder management.

 Where do you sit on this ladder?